-When you use the LCD keypad to do the backup function, the keypad shows the running operation on the LCD display.
-These indicators do not show that an error has occurred.
+When you use the backup function from the LCD keypad, the keypad shows messages as specified by the current operation.
+These indicators do not show that there was an error.

 Keypad Display Name Display Status Drive and Keypad mismatch.
 Should the parameters be restored?
 Detection of inconsistency between the drive and keypad Normally displayed The drive detected the connection of a keypad from a different drive.
-Select [Yes] to copy parameters backed up in the keypad to the connected drive.
-Restore Restore from keypad Restoring parameters Flashing The parameters stored in the keypad have been restored to the drive.
+Select [Yes] to copy parameters that were backed up in the keypad to the connected drive.
+Restore from keypad Restoring parameters Flashing The parameters stored in the keypad were restored to the drive.
 End Backup/restore/verify operation ended normally Normally displayed The parameter backup, restore, or verify operation ended normally.
-Backup Backup from Drive Backing up parameters Flashing The parameters stored in the drive are being backed up to the keypad.
+Backup from Drive Backing up parameters Flashing The parameters stored in the drive are being backed up to the keypad.
 Verify Keypad & Drive Verifying parameters Flashing The parameter settings stored in the keypad and the parameter settings in the drive match or are being compared.

-Backup Function Runtime Errors
+Backup Function Runtime Error

-When an error occurs, the keypad shows a code to identify the error.
+When there is an error, the keypad shows a code to identify the error.

-The table in this section show the error codes.
-If there are errors, refer to these tables:
+The tables in this section show the error codes.
+Refer to these tables to remove the cause of the errors.